himanshuharlalka/WeatherApp/README.md

 # Weather App

-A weather app which displays weather data up to 3 days based on user location.
+A weather app which displays weather data up to 3 days using geolocation.

 <table>
   <tr>